-Can it only be two years since I looked at buying a Blackberry?
+Can it only be two years since I considered buying a Blackberry?

 Blackberry had a lot going for it.
 It did email when other phones didn’t.
 At the time I started shopping for a smarter phone Android was new and horribly bug-ridden.
 The phones weren’t tempting.